QingyangKong/knowledge-dump/spark/RDD&Partition.md

 val rdd_1 = sc.makeRDD(list)
 val rdd_2 = sc.parallelize(list)
 ```
-These 2 methods are basically the same things, and makeRDD is identical to parallelizeaccording to [this link](http://stackoverflow.com/questions/31428128/in-spark-api-what-is-the-difference-between-makerdd-functions-and-parallelize-f)
+These 2 methods are basically the same things, and makeRDD is identical to parallelize according to [this link](http://stackoverflow.com/questions/31428128/in-spark-api-what-is-the-difference-between-makerdd-functions-and-parallelize-f)